KSAH-42/RabbitOM/README.md

-# RabbitOM : a reliable RTSP in .net
+# RabbitOM : a reliable RTSP client in .net

 A .net assemblies which can be used for receiving raw video streams.
 After recfactoring the clients, I will add the rtp layers which already exists, but i need to something before to publish it.